tpope0928/Brewery_Search/README.md

 ## Code of Conduct

-Everyone interacting in the BreweryCLI project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'tpope0928'/Brewery_CLI/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Brewery_Search project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'tpope0928'/Brewery_Search/blob/master/CODE_OF_CONDUCT.md).